Sagol 59: Career

 In 2000, Sagol 59 released The Blue Period, the first album by a solo hip hop artist in Israel.
 His first four albums and an EP were released in Israel, and are now available in the US online.
 On each album, he re-recorded a classic hip hop track in an Israeli version.
 On 2006's Hip Hop Einstein, for instance, he re-did "The Message" by Grandmaster Flash and the Furious Five, with new lyrics to reflect the Israeli reality.
 In 2008, Sagol was signed to JDub Records, releasing Make Room, his first American project.
 Two years later, the label put out a digital album consisting of remixes, b-sides, rare and unreleased tracks from the first decade of Sagol's career.

 Sagol went on the JDub 5th Anniversary tour (in Brooklyn, Denver, Cleveland and Los Angeles) in 2008, and performed at the 2010 CMJ Music Marathon in New York.

 2011 saw the release of Another Passenger, an album on which Sagol returned to his blues-rock-folk roots.
 Another Passenger, produced by Amir Estlein, features Sagol singing and playing guitar, alongside notable Israeli musicians such as Geva Alon, Rona Keinan, Dan Toren, Jazz saxophonist Albert Begger, members of Red Band and poet Ronnie Someck.
 In the Spring of 2012, Sagol was featured on Jenerous Skillz, a digitally released global Jewish Hip Hop album, that he also executive produced.
 In August 2012, Sagol released the track "Westerns", a collaboration with New York rapper Kool G Rap.

 Sagol collaborated with Israeli-American folk singer Ami Yares on the 2015 album The Promised Land: The Grateful Dead / Jerry Garcia Hebrew Project, featuring Hebrew language covers of songs by The Grateful Dead and Jerry Garcia.
 Sagol conceived of the project in 2013, and spent approximately 18 months translating the lyrics from English into Hebrew.
 It is the first ever album of Hebrew versions of Grateful Dead songs.
-In December 2015, Sagol and Yares embarked on a U.S tour of the project, which included shows in Minneapolis-St. Paul, Atlanta, Baltimore, Philadelphia, New Jersey and New York.
-In March 2017, Sagol embarked on a U.S tour, which included performances at the Atlanta Jewish Music Festival, New York City's Pinks, The Deanery in Brooklyn and Garcia's at The Capitol Theatre (Port Chester, New York).
+In December 2015, Sagol and Yares embarked on a U.S. tour of the project, which included shows in Minneapolis-St. Paul, Atlanta, Baltimore, Philadelphia, New Jersey and New York.
+In March 2017, Sagol embarked on a U.S. tour, which included performances at the Atlanta Jewish Music Festival, New York City's Pinks, The Deanery in Brooklyn and Garcia's at The Capitol Theatre (Port Chester, New York).
 In June 2018, Sagol performed an acoustic set of Promised Land songs at the Article 24 club in Boston, MA.
-In March 2020, Sagol went on another Promised Land U.S tour, which saw him and several American musicians perform two shows in Washington D.C, a show in Flemington, NJ and a show at the Nublu club in NYC's East Village.
+In March 2020, Sagol went on another Promised Land U.S. tour, which saw him and several American musicians perform two shows in Washington D.C, a show in Flemington, NJ and a show at the Nublu club in NYC's East Village.
+In June 2024, Sagol performed a Promised Land set as the headliner of the Boulder Jewish Music Festival in Boulder, Colorado.